 Use cases for functional programming

-Although it was originally used mostly in scientific applications, FP has become increasingly popular in a variety of fields.
-For instance, in web development, a user interface (UI) library called React makes use of FP principles to become declarative and easy to handle.
+For example, in web development, the React user interface (UI) library uses FP principles to become declarative and easy to handle.
 The library advocates using immutable state objects (values) to reflect the current state of the application without changing.
 When the developer wants a new state, they have to create a new object.
-The beauty of this approach is that you can trace back each change in the UI.
-All previous states are still untouched and available.

-While the roots of FP are certainly in the academic side of computer science, its practical implications go back as far as languages such as Lisp or Scheme.
-That some of these traits were baked into the JavaScript language is one key factor in FP’s continued use.
-However, some languages build on top of FP principles: F#, Clojure, and Elixir are among the more popular ones.
+Other languages build on top of FP principles: F#, Clojure, and Elixir are among the more popular ones.
 In academia, Haskell has been considered the go-to language for decades.

-Object-oriented programming
+Object-oriented programming overview

 Functional programming has been around a long time, but some developers consider object-oriented programming (OOP) to be even more traditional.
-Programming languages like Smalltalk or Objective-C popularized the OOP, which was invented in the late 1970s.
+Object-oriented languages like Smalltalk or Objective-C popularized OOP, which was invented in the late 1970s.
 Later, C++, Java, and C# continued to hardwire this programming style into the minds of most developers.

 Read on for descriptions of important principles in OOP and some of its most common uses cases.